MrLoh/thesis-davidson/manuscript.md

 The ability to come up with its own semantics from a history of interaction ensures that the computer has a rich conceptual system.
 Because "to have even one thought --- one belief or desire --- a computer would have to have a very great many other thoughts and desires.
 Beliefs and desires can exist only in the context of a very rich conceptual system."[@Davidson:1990ri, p.
 90][^example].

+We will see in how far this test is an expression of Davidson's theory of linguistic and intellectual competence throughout the [next section](#section3) and specifically in \autoref{theory}.

 [^example]: Davidson gives the following example to illustrate his point: "Alitalia Flight 19 leaves Turin for London on Tuesdays at 8:30 in the morning.
 We can learn this by consulting a computer; but does the computer know what we learn by consulting it?
 The answer is that it does not because it does not know what a flight is, where Turin is, or even that Tuesday is a day of the week." [-@Davidson:1990ri, p.
 89]

-### Interpretation of Davidson's Test as a Definition of Intelligence
+### Interpretation of Davidson's Test as a Definition
 <!--
 - Interpretation of the test as sufficient condition
 - The test is a necessary condition for the presence of though